 Whilst in England and Wales no statute governs the rights of people under 16 to consent to medical treatment, in the landmark case of Gillick v West Norfolk & Wisbech Area Health Authority and Department of Health & Social Security (1985), it was held that a young person under 16 can consent to medical treatment provided he or she is competent to understand the nature, purpose and consequences of the treatment proposed.

-However, were a child able to clearly express their wishes and feelings, the court continues to have the final say.
-In the case of F v F (2013) EWHC 2683 two siblings indicated that they did not wish to receive the MMR vaccine after their parents failed to reach an agreement on the issue.
-Ultimately, Mrs. Justice Theis dismissed the wishes and feelings of the children and concluded that it was in their interests to receive the vaccine.
-Mrs. Justice Theis did however very much suspect that the children had been influenced by their mother and, as a consequence, the wishes and feelings they expressed were not their own.
+However, where a child able to clearly express their wishes and feelings, the court continues to have the final say.
+In the case of F v F EWHC 2683 two siblings indicated that they did not wish to receive the MMR vaccine after their parents failed to reach an agreement on the issue.
+Ultimately, Mrs Justice Theis dismissed the wishes and feelings of the children and concluded that it was in their interests to receive the vaccine.
+The court suspected that the children had been influenced by their mother and, as a consequence, the wishes and feelings they expressed were not their own.

 What if both parents are opposed to their child receiving a vaccine?